cerner/terra-framework/packages/terra-date-picker/docs/README.md

 # Terra Date Picker

-DatePicker is a controlled input component that provides users a way to enter or select a date from the date picker.
+DatePicker is an uncontrolled input component that provides users a way to enter or select a date from the date picker.
 DatePicker is essentially a wrapper for [react-datepicker][1] and leverages many of its props.
 One important difference between DatePicker and [react-datepicker][1] is that all of the date props in [react-datepicker][1] must be a [moment][2] object whereas the date props in DatePicker are ISO 8601 representation of the date.

-This is a controlled component because it manages the state of the value in the input.
+This is an uncontrolled component because it manages the state of the value in the input.
 Because this is a controlled input component, it cannot accept the defaultValue prop as it always uses the value prop.
 React does not allow having both the defaultValue and value props.

 ## Getting Started